-- Side-to-side play in steering column exceeds 1⁄4 inch or up and down play exceeds one (1) inch. - Column assembly mounting (including floor mounting plate) or fasteners are loose. - Tilt/telescopic assembly (if equipped) will not stay in the locked position. - Steering column U-joint inside the bus (if equipped) is loose, damaged, or noisy after lubrication. - Flexible coupling, if equipped (rag joint) has loose or missing fasteners, damaged flexible disc, or elongated holes. - Any column U-joint, pinch bolt, other column fasteners, or input shaft coupling is loose, damaged, or missing. - Steering gearbox is loose on frame, or fasteners or lock tabs are loose or missing. - If the firewall boot is found damaged or torn such that light can be seen (check with flashlight).
+- Side-to-side play in steering column exceeds 1⁄2 inch or up and down play exceeds one (1) inch. - Column assembly mounting (including floor mounting plate) or fasteners are loose. - Tilt/telescopic assembly (if equipped) will not stay in the locked position. - Steering column U-joint inside the bus (if equipped) is loose, damaged, or noisy after lubrication. - Flexible coupling, if equipped (rag joint) has loose or missing fasteners, damaged flexible disc, or elongated holes. - Any column U-joint, pinch bolt, other column fasteners, or input shaft coupling is loose, damaged, or missing. - Steering gearbox is loose on frame, or fasteners or lock tabs are loose or missing. - If the boot is found damaged or torn.